MCA Test Structure

 Assessment Format

-The Mathematics MCA-III is a Computer Adaptive Test (CAT).
+The Mathematics MCA has independent math questions that students answer.
+Online tools (such as a calculator or ruler) are also present on certain items or groups of items to help students provide their answers.
+This test in an adaptive assessment that adjusts to each student's performance at an item level.
 Each student begins the test with a test item of average difficulty.
 When the student answers the item, the response is immediately scored.
-If the response is incorrect, the CAT algorithm selects a slightly easier question for the student to answer next.
-If the response is correct, the CAT algorithm selects a slightly more difficult question for the student to answer next.
+If the response is incorrect, the algorithm selects a slightly easier question for the student to answer next.
+If the response is correct, the algorithm selects a slightly more difficult question for the student to answer next.

 Item Types

-The Mathematics MCA-III contains multiple choice and technology enhanced items.
-Technology-enhanced items may consist of the following types of responses: type-in (student will type numerical answers in a box), graphing (student will plot data to complete various mathematical displays), drag-and-drop (students will formulate, rather than select, a response using drag-and-drop response options) and hot-spot (students will select multiple correct responses or will mark locations on mathematical graphics and displays).
+The Mathematics MCA contains multiple choice and technology enhanced items.
+Technology enhanced items may consist of the following types of responses: type-in (student type numerical answers in a box), graphing (student plot data to complete various mathematical displays), drag-and-drop (students will formulate, rather than select, a response using drag-and-drop response options) and hot-spot (students select multiple correct responses or mark locations on mathematical graphics and displays).

 In addition, the test includes embedded field test questions that do not contribute to a student’s score, but are used to evaluate effectiveness for inclusion in future MCA administrations.
 Educator Review Committees meet to review all data from field test items and determine eligibility for use on future assessments.